photoprism/photoprism-docs/docs/getting-started/portainer/index.md

 ![Screenshot](step-1-add.png){ class="shadow" }

-When using the *Web editor*, please note that related values must start at the same indentation level [in YAML files](../../developer-guide/technologies/yaml.md) and that tabs are not allowed for indentation.
-We recommend using 2 spaces.
+When using the *Web editor*, please note that related values must start at the [same indentation level in YAML and that tabs are not allowed](../../developer-guide/technologies/yaml.md).

 !!! tldr ""
     Which path names you need to configure for the *originals*, *storage*, and *database* volumes depends on your NAS device and its configuration.
 For more information, see below.